There's a whole lot to know about supporting and working with rainbow people - much more than we can cover on our website.

 Human rights advocacy

 In New Zealand, takatāpui and rainbow people face specific and unique barriers to the full enjoyment of human rights.
 New Zealand has obligations to uphold everyone’s human rights through Te Tiriti o Waitangi, our international agreements through the United Nations, and local legislation.
-Read more about human rights advocacy, including through the Universal Periodic Review of Human Rights and the UN Convention on the Rights of the Child
+Read more about human rights advocacy, including through the Universal Periodic Review of Human Rights, the UN Convention on the Rights of the Child and the UN Convention on the Rights of Persons with Disabilities.